kimberlyhwaldron/portfolio/README.md

 >
 >
 > The following models are used:
->   - **Simple Linear Regression**: a model that estimates the relationship between two continuous variables (one dependent and one independent) using a straight line.
+>   - **Simple Linear Regression**: a model that estimates the relationship between two continuous variables (one dependent and one independent) by fitting a linear equation to observed data.
->   - **Multiple Linear Regression**: a model that estimates the relationship between one dependent and two or more independent continuous variables using a straight line.
+>   - **Multiple Linear Regression**: a model that estimates the relationship between one dependent and two or more independent continuous variables by fitting a linear equation to observed data.
 >
 > The following question is answered:
 >   - **Which regression model best predicts company sales?**